oxygensmith/figma-html-styleguide/README.md

-# Figma Design Tokens to WordPress Styleguide
+# Figma Tokens to HTML Styleguide

 A complete workflow for converting Figma design tokens (variables) into CSS custom properties and generating an interactive HTML styleguide.
 Built for seamless integration with class-first WordPress page builders like Bricks Builder and Divi.